triton-inference-server/server/docs/model_repository.rst

 The TensorRT Inference Server accesses models from a locally accessible file path or from Google Cloud Storage.
-This path is specified when the server is started using the -\\-model-store option.
+This path is specified when the server is started using the -\\-model-repository option.

-For a locally accessible file-system the absolute path must be specified, for example, -\\-model-store=/path/to/model/repository.
-For a model repository residing in Google Cloud Storage, the path must be prefixed with gs://, for example, -\\-model-store=gs://bucket/path/to/model/repository.
+For a locally accessible file-system the absolute path must be specified, for example, -\\-model-repository=/path/to/model/repository.
+For a model repository residing in Google Cloud Storage, the path must be prefixed with gs://, for example, -\\-model-repository=gs://bucket/path/to/model/repository.

 :ref:`section-example-model-repository` describes how to create an example repository with a couple of image classification models.